History of the Ministry

 2. It makes a liar out of Jesus.

 And the Bible is very plain that no liars will be in Heaven.
 Therefore, if they were true, Jesus and Paul are not in Heaven.
 I realized that what Peter said was very true about those who used Paul’s writings, “which the ignorant and unstable twist to their own destruction, as they do the other Scriptures.”
 2 Peter 3:16.
-In order to satisfy their wicked lives they are willing to make Jesus and Paul liars.
+In order to satisfy their wicked lives, they are willing to make Jesus and Paul liars.
 How sick.
 But that is what sin does.

 But the most important concept I learned while at Tehachapi was the concept of “grace”.
 One day an “elder” of the church, an inmate who thought he was somebody very special and great, told me, “We don’t have to obey the Law since we are ‘saved by grace’”.
 As I thought about that, I came to realize that he was correct.
 If we are “saved” eternally by grace, we don’t need to keep the Ten Commandments.
 Why?
 Because grace is “unmerited”.
 That means that you can do nothing for it.
 I knew that we had to keep the Ten Commandments, but in order to refute such satanic teaching I had to know what “grace” was and how it “saved”.

-I went back to my room and knelt before the Lord and just told Him plainly that the man was correct.
-But I knew that he was wrong.
+I went back to my room and knelt before the Lord and just told Him plainly that the man was correct, but I knew that he was wrong.
 So I asked Jesus to teach me what “grace” was and how it saved.
 Three days later while in worship the Bible opened up and the pages began to turn and texts were highlighted.
 That was the greatest Bible study I ever had.
 I learned what “grace” was and what its function was.
 Finally, my mind was at rest.
 Greater peace came to my soul.
 You could say that the proverbial “light bulb” went off in my head.
 Or as the Bible says, the sun was rising in my knowledge of the truth.

 This phase of my instruction was complete.
 I had now read the Bible through over 30 times.
 The Spirit of God had met with me often and instructed me.
 I had learned to trust Him and communicate with Him.
 But most importantly, I was learning how to listen to the Spirit of God.
 Listening which did not require any church, denomination or person: only Jesus.